jgawrylkowicz/section/README.md

 ### UI / UX
 * Add more customization options in the config file
+* Simplify the article feed.
+The design of the posts need to be updated.
+* Asynchronous loading and a new way for displaying the articles (e.g. a dialogue window)

 ### Other
 * Get a better score than https://developers.google.com/speed/pagespeed/insights/ - meaning fix all the issues